-Wellington's Transmission Gully motorway project faces fresh delays due to Covid-19
+Almost 100 Transmission Gully workers no longer in NZ

 Work resumed on several sites in the project on Wednesday with others set to follow as crews are re-inducted to ensure compliance with new Covid-19 protocols.

-NZ Transport Agency project delivery senior manager Andrew Thackwray said 182 people were currently working across the four reopened sites with another 59 people working from home.
+NZ Transport Agency project delivery senior manager Andrew Thackwray said 182 people were working across the four reopened sites with another 59 people working from home.

-However, a significant portion of the site engineering and supervision team, about 80 roles, and some of the operations personnel are at home overseas after leaving the country due to the uncertainty of Covid-19.
+However, a significant portion of the site engineering and supervision team, about 80 roles, and some of the operations personnel, are at home overseas after leaving the country due to the uncertainty of Covid-19.

 They include stabilisation crew members and paver operators, Thackwray said.

-"Work is currently underway to develop a new delivery plan as quickly as possible, utilising local resources.
+"Work is currently under way to develop a new delivery plan as quickly as possible, utilising local resources.
 Some people and equipment are unable to be utilised until this revised plan is finalised."

 NZTA is negotiating with the joint venture to confirm a new completion date for the project, which will now likely extend into 2021, Thackwray said.